Fridgify/Fridgify/documentation/management/srs.md

 #### Coding Standards

-The python source code of the application must follow the PEP 8 Style Guide to guarantee readability and one style of code written by multiple authors.
+The python source code of the application must follow the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) to guarantee readability and one style of code written by multiple authors.\

-####  Coding Conventions
-To be decided.
+The Flutter and Dart source code follows the official [Style Guide for Flutter](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo) as well as the official [Style Guide for Dart](https://dart.dev/guides/language/effective-dart/style) to guarentee readability and one style of code written by multiple authors.

 ### **Design Constraints**
 --------------